-(a) Right Whale Critical Habitat and Cape Cod Bay.
-It is unlawful to fish, store, or abandon gillnets in Critical Habitat and in waters of Cape Cod Bay west of the Critical Habitat south of 42 [degrees] during the period January 1 through May 15.
-322 CMR 12.04 may be amended in a future rulemaking, with notice and opportunity for public comment, if gillnet specifications are developed and demonstrated that will minimize risk of entanglement to right whales.
+(1) Gillnet Closures in Right Whale Critical Habitat and Cape Cod Bay.
+It is unlawful to fish, store, or abandon gillnets in Critical Habitat and in waters of Cape Cod Bay west of the Critical Habitat south of 42° North Latitude during the period January 1st through May 15th.

 12.05: Fixed Gear Seasonal Gear Restrictions

-(b) a trawl with less than four pots with vertical lines on the first and last pot of the trawl.
+(b) a trawl with less than four traps/pots with vertical lines on the first and last pot of the trawl.

-(c) a trawl with four or more pots having other than a single vertical line attached to the first and last pot of the trawl.
+(c) a trawl with four or more traps/pots having other than a single vertical line attached to the first and last pot of the trawl.

 (d) a double with more than one vertical buoy line.